aquatiger/journal/README.md

 This is a journal of my programming journey.

+## 27Jun18
+Soft skills were king again today.

+## 26Jun18
+Continued focusing on soft skills and companies.

 ## 25Jun18
 Focusing on soft skills today and tomorrow to plan ahead and further my career.
 Many good things are happening, but not really involving coding directly.